William Downes, 1st Baron Downes: Family

 Downes was the second son of Robert Downes (1708-1754) of Donnybrook Castle, Dublin, MP for Kildare, and his wife Elizabeth Twigge, daughter of William Twigge, also of Donnybrook; he was a grandson of Dive Downes, Bishop of Cork and Ross and his fourth wife Catherine Fitzgerald.
 The Downes family came originally from Thornby, Northamptonshire.
 He was related to the influential Burgh and Foster families and, through his FitzGerald grandmother, to the Earl of Kildare.
 He had an elder brother Dive, who took holy orders; Dive died in 1798.
 Their father died when William was only three, reportedly from accidentally running himself through with his own sword.

 Career

-He graduated from the University of Dublin, was called to the Bar in 1776 and was elected a member of the Irish House of Commons for Donegal Borough in 1790.
+He graduated from Trinity College Dublin, was called to the Bar in 1776 and was elected a member of the Irish House of Commons for Donegal Borough in 1790.
 He was appointed a judge of the Court of King's Bench in 1792; after the murder of Lord Kilwarden in 1803, Downes succeeded him as Lord Chief Justice of the King's Bench in Ireland.
-He was Vice-Chancellor of the University of Dublin 1806-1816.
+He was Vice-Chancellor of the University of Dublin 1806–1816.